anupambhatnagar/GPUPuzzlers/d2h_sync/d2h_sync_answer.md

 __Device synchronization vs. Stream synchronization vs. Event synchronization__

-A _stream_ is simply a sequence of operations that are performed in order on the device.
+A _stream_ is a sequence of operations that are performed in order on the device.
 Operations in different streams can be interleaved and in some cases overlapped - a property that can be used to hide data transfers between the host and the device.